-Information on principal adverse impacts on sustainability factors can be found in the annual reports of the Fund.
+Information on principal adverse impacts on sustainability factors can be found in the annual report of the Fund.

-The investment strategy guides
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-investment decisions based on factors such as investment objectives and risk tolerance.
-Investments in the allocation where environmental and social characteristics are promoted are preceded by an overall sustainability assessment based either on (1) The Sustainability Cube scores as defined below.
+Investments in the allocation where the promoted environmental and social characteristics are attained are preceded by an overall sustainability assessment based either on the Sustainability CubeTM score as defined below and based on the exclusion of sectors deemed to be harmful to the environment and society.

-The Sustainability CubeTM framework aggregates actual, progress and public sentiment scores within each sustainability dimension (Climate Transition score, ESG score and combined SDG score).
-The combined Sustainability CubeTM score is calculated as the geometric mean of the scores from the three sustainability dimensions.
-The Fund has divided companies into percentiles based on the companies' Sustainability CubeTM score.
-Companies in the top 50th percentile within their sector and region can be included as investments in Funds allocation dedicated to promote environmental and social characteristics.
+The Sustainability Cube[TM] framework aggregates actual, progress and public sentiment scores within each sustainability dimension (Climate Transition score, ESG score and combined SDG score).
+The combined Sustainability Cube[TM] score is calculated as the geometric mean of the scores from the three sustainability dimensions.
+The Fund has divided companies into percentiles based on the companies' Sustainability Cube[TM] score.
+Companies in the bottom percentiles (the worst 10%) within their sector and region are filtered out.